Beyond the 15-Minute City: An Interview with Carlos Moreno on Time, Proximity and Future Cities

 This study investigates the extent and structural factors contributing to Air Pollution in Skopje, particularly during the winter seasons of 2025 and 2026, when pollution levels exceeded critical limits.
 The study emphasizes the interaction between old-fashioned heating methods, transportation emissions, industries, and geographic constraints that have made Skopje one of the world’s most polluted cities.
+In addition, the paper explores the adverse impacts on public health and reviews current policy measures, noting their shortcomings.
+Finally, the study proposes a number of systematic strategies essential for improving the air quality situation in Skopje.

 Read MoreAir Pollution in Skopje: Causes, Consequences and Path to Solutions